ICS-414-Team-4/legaledhi.github.io/index.md

 ## Mockup Pages

-This section provides a mockup pages for the Legal ED HI user interface and its capabilities.
+This section provides a mockup pages for the Ala Hele user interface and its capabilities.

 ### Landing Page